justinnevins/dexrp-tools/README.md

 ## License

-This project is open source and available under the MIT License.
+This project is licensed under the **Sustainable Use License 1.0** (SUL-1.0).

+This is a source-available license that allows:
+- Personal and non-commercial use
+- Studying and modifying the code
+- Non-commercial distribution

+Commercial use requires a separate license.
+See the [LICENSE](LICENSE) file for full terms.

+For commercial licensing inquiries, contact: justin@dexrp.me

 ## Support